 By taxi - 10-minutes taxi ride from Escale Rochelaise.
 I would suggest booking in advance as experience has taught me that there are not many available once I have come to the curb.
 Bit frustrating if all you want to do is get to your destination.
 Abc Taxi website or Abeilles Taxi website

 By public transport - cheapest and sometimes fastest way to get to the city center.
 Your stop is 'Place de Verdun', and then we are literally a 5-minute walk from the bus stop.
 Bus information here and your walking route to us from Place de Verdun here.

-Nearly everything you want to know about La Rochelle and its surroundings can be found either online or at the La Rochelle Tourism Office so I thought I would introduce you to my favorite things to do and places to eat.
+Nearly everything you want to know about La Rochelle and its surroundings can be found either online or at the La Rochelle tourist office using this link : https://www.holidays-la-rochelle.co.uk/ so, I thought I would introduce you to my favorite things to do and places to eat.

 Whether you decide to walk, bike, boat or drive ... all modes of transport will allow you to explore but, please, do not forget to do MY favorite activity in a new city - sit and watch.
 I find I learn so much just by sitting and watching (so have suggested some of my favorite spots in that activity as well).

 A bit of orientation.
 When you walk out the front door, turn right and the city center is literally there, just a couple of hundred meters away.

 Most of the city's sites are between our house and the old port - a total of 10-minutes to walk to if you are wandering and this is probably where you will spend most of your time.

 A map of the city center (not interactive) is here: https://www.larochelle-tourisme.com/sites/default/files/brochure/pdf/le%20plan%20du%20centre%20ville%20de%20La%20Rochelle.pdf

 On your walks, by day, by night, some of the stops I would suggest :

 If you have a bit longer in La Rochelle :